Croaking frogs

 0Croaking frogs

 Each species has its own acoustic signature.
-For example, the North American American toad produces a long trill at about 1.5-2 kHz, while the European edible frog croaks in the 200-500 Hz range.
-Composite tracks typically gather several species — this creates a spatial sense of a pond or marsh.
+The North American American toad, for instance, produces a long trill at about 1.5 to 2 kHz, while the European edible frog croaks in the 200 to 500 Hz range.
+Composite tracks typically gather several species, which creates a spatial sense of a pond or marsh.

 Psychologically, a frog chorus is one of the most effective sleep-onset triggers in people who grew up in temperate or subtropical climates.
-Sharkovsky (Sleep Medicine Reviews, 2015), in a bioacoustics-of-sleep review, found that "childhood summer" sounds activate the memory of parental falling-asleep — an effect similar to a lullaby.
+Sharkovsky (Sleep Medicine Reviews, 2015), in a review on the bioacoustics of sleep, found that childhood-summer sounds activate the memory of parental falling-asleep, an effect similar to a lullaby.

-Pairs well with crickets (the full summer pond), gentle breeze, light rain.
-Not for work sessions — too semantically loaded a sound; it can distract.
+Pairs well with crickets (a full summer pond), a gentle breeze or light rain.
+Not for work sessions; the sound is too semantically loaded and can distract.

 Included in Mixes